beamer-bridge/beamer/docs/source/whitepaper.rst

 After filling the request, Bob will immediately claim the refund on rollup A. In doing so, he submits the `request ID`, and `fill ID` to rollup A. This initiates a `claim period` during which the validity of the fill by Bob can be contested.
-Bob is required to send a deposit `claim stake` in rollup A's coin, that will be lost if his claim is proven to be incorrect eventually.
+Bob is required to send a deposit `claim stake` in rollup A's coin, that will be lost if his claim is proven to be eventually incorrect.

 If any participant contests Bob's claim, the protocol will immediately enter the challenge game.
 This participative challenge protocol exists to optimistically determine the validity of the claim by the participants